 Waterproof creams have been designed.
 Usually the cream is removed each night with a cleanser.

-When is the best time to treat a port-wine stain?
+When is the best time to treat a port-wine birthmark ?

 Most port-wine stains are quite pale and flat in a newborn.
 If left alone they gradually get thicker, bumpy and darker.
 This is why early treatment, in a young child, is better than in an adult.